Harkaran-Gill/MinionChess/README.md

 # Minion Chess
 A fun, fan-made chess game for Android where the classic pieces are replaced by characters from the Despicable Me franchise.
 This project was created for personal and educational purposes to practice Android development.
+This was my Grade-12 Final project for Computer Science.

 ![alttext](https://github.com/Harkaran-Gill/MinionChess/blob/main/READMEImages/OpeningScreen.png)